Resolving Disagreements - RSS Process

 The mediators do not decide who is "right" or who is "wrong" but rather assist the parties in getting their interests met regarding the special education program/services for the student.

-If the parties do not come to resolution, they may continue working on a solution and/or they may choose to file for due process.
-Information about due process is available in the Procedural Safeguards which are available on this website by clicking here.
+If the parties do not come to a resolution, they may continue working on a solution, or they may choose to file for due process.
+Information about due process is available in the Procedural Safeguards.